dataluscorp/browser/docs/crash-reporting/index.rst

 Crash reporting
 ===============

-Firefox ships with an open-source crash reporting system.
+Datalus ships with an open-source crash reporting system.
 This system is combination of projects:

 -  `Google